jonathankim345/swift-app/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Hello!
-Before my interview on the XCode Development Team at Apple, I wanted to
+Before my interview on the XCode Development Team at Apple, I wanted to develop the capacity to become proficient quickly in Swift.
+Although I lacked experience with VSCode or Swift before (primarily because of my device being a Windows laptop), I still had experience with mobile and responsive application development through the use of tools like React Native and my extensive work with front-end applications.
+Through learning more about Swift and its unique features, I was able to compile this project which houses 40 features that I found either unique or very useful for Swift programming!
+I was also able to familiarize myself with the syntax, design patterns, and naming conventions through accompanying all of these features with code examples.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With